Eelco05/Programmeerproject/DESIGN.md

 - Map of the research area, overlay with a grid
 - grid shows the defined areas that have been surveyed
-- each polygon of the grid is collor coded to indicate the find density
+- each polygon of the grid is color coded to indicate the find density
+- Will have (at least innitially) a drop down to select a specific area to examine in visualisation 2

-## Visualisation 2: *Bar chart vondst per type*
+## Visualisation 2: *Barchart of the different amount of vinds per selected square*

-- Geeft weer aantallen van de verschillende typen vondsten die in een onderdeel van het onderzoeksgebied zijn gedaan.
+- This needs to show at least two variables, namelijk the different types of vinds and their amounts
+- Will initially show the total amount of vinds of the entire area, but will change according to the selected polygon in Vis1
+- Also linked to this is the image database.
+This will initialy show a random or prominent vind of the entire assemblage, <br> but will change according to the highlighted polygon

 ## Visualisation 3: *Diverging bar chart*